miguelcarax/linux-basic-administration/README.md

 + `ss -t state STABLISHED` - display all TCP established connections
 + `ss dst 90.169.220.26` - display all connections made from `90.169.220.26`
 + `ss src :ssh` - display all SSH connections at the moment or `ss sport :22`
++ `ss state listening sport = :smtp` - display if there is any service listening on `smtp` protocol port
 + `ss -o` - show how long was the connection established
 + `ss -r` - resolve from IP to DNS name in the connections
 + `firewalld` manages `iptables` that are used by `netfilter` kernel module